g8os/EFBD/cmd/tlogserver/README.md

 GODEBUG=cgocheck=0 ./tlogserver
 ```

-The `GODEBUG=cgocheck=0` is needed because we still have issue with cgo.
+The `GODEBUG=cgocheck=0` is needed because we still have issue with cgo,
+but is only required when the binary was build using the `isal` go build tag.

 **benchmark**
 ```